shriram/anonymous-recursive-function/README.md

 Jokes aside, why is this useful?

-I've often had the experience that I'm writing some helper function as a `lambda`, then half-way through realize it would be nice if the function could recur.
+I've often had the experience that I'm writing some helper function as a `lambda`, or passing one to a higher-order function;
+then half-way through I realize it would be nice if the function could recur.
 But on its own a `lambda` can't recur, because it's *anonymous*, and recursion requires a name.
 So the traditional solution is to rewrite the program: e.g., introduce a `letrec`, give a name, make this `lambda`